-It’s a safe bet that if you’re following South Beach Diet you’ll find lots of nutritious choices when dining out at Asian restaurants.
+It’s a safe bet that if you’re following the South Beach Diet, you’ll find lots of nutritious choices when dining out at Asian restaurants.
 Authentic Asian food is one of the healthiest cuisines you can enjoy, as long as you make the right menu selections.
-Whether you prefer Chinese, Japanese, or Thai, traditional Asian cuisine is filled with plenty of fresh steamed vegetables, soy, lean grilled meats, and seafood.
-However, that’s not the case in every restaurant: Often you’ll find Asian menus that include deep-fried breaded foods and fatty meats, which should all be avoided.
-One tip when ordering Asian fare: Ask for a double serving of steamed vegetables with your lean meat or fish rather than rice or noodles.
+Whether you prefer Chinese, Japanese, or Thai, traditional Asian cuisine is typically filled with plenty of fresh steamed vegetables, soy, lean grilled meats, and seafood.
+However, that’s not the case in every restaurant: Asian menus can also include deep-fried breaded foods and fatty meats, which should all be avoided.
+One tip when ordering Asian fare: Ask for a double serving of steamed vegetables with your lean meat or fish rather than white rice or noodles.
 Here are some other healthy guidelines to consider the next time you’re dining on Asian cuisine:

 Japanese Cuisine: Sushi,

 Japanese-style raw fish served with a small amount of rice, has become one of

 the most popular foods in the world.
 You can enjoy sushi on Phase 2 if you ask

 for it with brown rice, a staple in many Japanese restaurants these days.
 If